nettoyeurny/pmidipd30/notes.md

     again, with the device plugged in directly, and now the update succeeded.
   * Sort of.
 The device was updated, but the config was broken (transport buttons didn't work, etc.).
-  * Turns out that updates aren't done with sysex but with a ludicrously inefficient protocol piggybacking on MIDI note messages.
+  * Turns out that updates aren't done with sysex but with a strangely indirect protocol piggybacking on MIDI note messages.
   * Looking at the messages and the nature of the misconfiguration, noticed that some of the data seemed misaligned by one byte.
   * Added a filler byte in what seemed like the right place, sent the corrected